kitschpatrol/tweakpane-plugin-color-plus/readme.md

 <!-- /short-description -->

+> [!WARNING]
+>
+> This Tweakpane plugin is a work in progress and is provided as a pre-release preview.
+Expect bugs and possible API / UI changes until the first 1.0.0 release.

 ## Overview

 The Color Plus plugin adds support for many additional color string formats to the [Tweakpane](https://tweakpane.github.io/docs/) UI library.

-The plugin supports all [CSS Color Module Level 4](https://drafts.csswg.org/css-color-4/) formats and color spaces, and also adds support for controlling colors stored as tuples / arrays, and additional color object formats.
+The plugin supports all [CSS Color Module Level 4](https://drafts.csswg.org/css-color-4/) formats and color spaces, and adds support for controlling colors stored as tuples / arrays, as well as additional color object formats.

 Currently, the plugin (almost) exactly matches the functionality, options, and control presentation of Tweakpane's [built-in color input](https://tweakpane.github.io/docs/input-bindings/#color) — just with support for additional parameter formats and types.
-This means it should work as a drop-in replacement in existing projects that need to support additional color formats, but it also means that the UI is not necessarily well-suited to manipulating the wide-gamut colors that can now be represented.
+This means it should work as a drop-in replacement in existing projects that need to support additional color formats, but it also means that the current UI is not necessarily well-suited to manipulating the wide-gamut colors that can now be represented.

 Color notations for perceptually-uniform color spaces like [`oklch`](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl) are supported, **but the current implementation clips all out-of-gamut colors to the `sRGB` color space**.
 Future versions of the plugin might implement additional UI and options tailored working with wide color targeting the P3 or Rec.
 2020 gamuts.